jerryagenyi/rcap-firebase/README.md

 ## Getting Started

+To get started with development, you will need to provide your Firebase project credentials.

+1.  **Create a `.env` file** in the root of the project.
+2. Copy the contents of `.env.example` into `.env`.
+3.  **Populate the `.env` file** with your actual Firebase project configuration values.
+You can find these in your Firebase project settings in the Firebase console.

-To get started with development, take a look at the main dashboard page located at `src/app/dashboard/page.tsx`.
+Once your environment variables are set up, take a look at the main dashboard page located at `src/app/dashboard/page.tsx`.

 ## Production Deployment (CI/CD)